mapbox/mapbox-maps-ios/scripts/depsvalidator/README.md

     dependency for specific package managers.
 Keys are one of the values shown above.
 Values are the correct name for that package manager.

-It is permissible for there to be more than one manifest of a given type.
+It is permissible to have more than one manifest of a given type.
 For example, if your repository hosts a Swift package and an Xcode workspace that uses Swift packages, you'll likely have two Package.resolved files (one in the repo root, and one at